Kakemixen/CrossLFS-nix/README.md

    * the `override` functionality is nice here, so that we can use `stdenv` as a base.
    * Without the wrapper, finding the required output of previous derivation requires very hacky hacks.
  * Keeping in mind that one should be careful with subdirectories of `$out`, it impacts the generated nix path.
+   * E.g. only derivations with an `$out/include` are included in the `NIX_CFLAGS_COMPILE` env-var, adding them to the include path.

 ## Booting the kernel

-Building didn't require an advanced nix toolchain, so was pretty OK.
+With a working toolchain, this was the easy part.
 There is currently not any customization.

-It is able to run the rootfs the rpi-images come with.
-Overriding the boot partition with these files work well.
-The debug led flashes, but everything seems OK?
+No initramfs, so it boots directly to the rootfs on the SDcard.

 ## [WIP] Rootfs

-It currently hangs after running the init-program, which is kinda sad.
+It runs the init-program just fine, the debug-led on the rpi3 blinks, but everything seems to work well, I'll deal with it later.

+Running the kernel with `init=/bin/sh` doesn't work, as the sysem seems to just hang.
+Could just be that it needs some initialization, which is done by the clfs bootscripts, so perhaps using an initramfs could solve this?

 ### Pitfalls